gevorgyana/rust-problem-solving/super-egg-drop/README.md

 The alternative is to use dynamic programming to calculate the answer in O(N * N) time and using the same amount of space.
+---
+Still not clear why the binary search procesdure will succeed in finding 0?
+Will there always be a floor such that we can drop the egg from it and the costs of the subproblems will be equal?
+Yes, suppose not.
+Suppose there are two subproblems that have different size of subtasks.
+Say they differ in 1.
+Shift the floor down until the cost of the lower subproblem decreases by 1.
+By that time, the cost of the upper subproblem may have increased by 1.
+Nooooooo.
+It is not always the case, I think so.....
+This will probably not work....

+Here is what will work.
+We need the floor that can get us closest to zero.
+We can say that the closes number to 0 is either 0 itself, or the smallest positive, or the greatest negative number.
+We can find the smallest positive and greatest negative numbers and then use O(1) logic to determine the point of minimum.